• Skip to primary navigation

 Instructions

-• In separate, medium-sized bowl whisk together flour, cocoa powder, cream of tartar, baking soda, cinnamon and salt.
+• In a separate mixing bowl, whisk together flour, cream of tartar, baking soda, salt, and ground cinnamon.

-• In small bowl, whisk together sugar, ground cinnamon and cocoa powder for rolling.
+• In a separate small mixing bowl, whisk together the sugar, cinnamon, and cocoa powder for rolling.

 Nutrition